tomjp90/SQL-challenge/README.md

 # SQL Employee Database

-In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about employee data.
-In other words, you will perform:
+In this assignment, a database is designed first with an Entity Relationship Diagram.
+Queries then create tables in a PostgreSQL database where CSV data is import the data.
+Queries then answer questions about the employee data.
+A connection between Python and the database is then created to allow complex queries.

+In other words, the assignment perform:
 1. Data Engineering

 3. Data Analysis